ParamD12/Coffee-Shop-Sales-Data-Analysis/README.md

 The dataset contains the following columns:

-transaction_id: Unique identifier for each transaction
+'transaction_id': Unique identifier for each transaction
 transaction_date: Date of the transaction
 transaction_time: Time of the transaction
 store_id: Identifier for the store location